ebartificio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

             6 LAYING

-    4. Aside from the Activity column which is a character data type and the Subject column with integer data type  the rest of the columns keep a numeric value.
+    ##4.
+Aside from the Activity column which is a character data type and the Subject column with integer data type  the rest
+       of the columns keep a numeric value.##